-The vast fictional city of Harran became a parkouring paradise, and a great set piece for the tight, responsive first-person combat and exploration mechanics of Dying Light.
-The Following DLC takes things in a different direction, replacing urban streetscapes with royal farmlands and most importantly offers the thrill of driving a customizable buggy.
+The vast fictional city of Harran became a parkouring paradise and a great set piece for the tight, responsive first-person combat and exploration mechanics of Dying Light.
+The Following DLC takes things in a different direction, replacing urban streetscapes with rural farmlands and, most importantly, offers the thrill of driving a customizable buggy.

-Something that all of us can agree on, that while getting around Harran was enjoyable, it was deflating to see so many abandoned cars and buses in the streets that were inactive.
-Of course, there were some engaging moments, such as setting off car alarms and watching a friend get swarmed by a horde of zombies, but I knew that the moment Techland adds drivable vehicles to the game, Dying Light would become one of my all-time favorite zombie shooters.
+Something we can all agree on is that while getting around Harran was enjoyable, it was deflating to see so many abandoned cars and buses in the streets that were inactive.
+Of course, there were some engaging moments, such as setting off car alarms and watching a friend get swarmed by a horde of zombies, but I knew that the moment Techland added drivable vehicles to the game, Dying Light would become one of my all-time favorite zombie shooters.

 Not only does The Following add a sizable new landscape to explore, but the narrative picks up right after the end of the original game.
 Playing through the original game in its entirety isn't required, but you'll have to get at least through the prologue of Dying Light before venturing across the new environment.
 Considering how much I enjoyed the original game, you may want to play through it to get a better understanding of the overall history of Harran and the game mechanics, even if the new story is self-contained.

-As long as you’ve played a good chunk of the first Dying Light, you can carry over your character’s progress and inventory in The Following.
-This neglects the need to strip you of all your skills and gear and doesn't force you to restart your character at level one.
+As long as you've played a good chunk of the first Dying Light, you can carry over your character's progress and inventory in The Following.
+This negates the need to strip you of all your skills and gear and doesn't force you to restart your character at level one.
 It was a nice change of pace to be able to continue my character exactly as I had him at the end of Dying Light.
-I found myself relying on killing zombies (and non-zombies) with ranged weapons, much more than I did when I spilt zombie blood across Harran.
-With the open landscape and lack of easily accessible rooftops for a quick escape, I’ve felt more vulnerable, forcing my hand to use ranged weapons.
-Of course, nothing is as satisfying than taking a flaming butchers knife and splitting a zombies head down the center.
+I found myself relying on killing zombies (and non-zombies) with ranged weapons much more than I did when I spilled zombie blood across Harran.
+With the open landscape and lack of easily accessible rooftops for a quick escape, I've felt more vulnerable, forcing my hand to use ranged weapons.
+Of course, nothing is as satisfying as taking a flaming butcher's knife and splitting a zombie's head down the center.

 Getting around the countryside is enjoyable thanks to the buggy, which can be summoned to your location from any safe house.
 With it comes a new skill tree to level up, focusing on skills that make your new four-wheeled best friend a deadlier extension of yourself.
 Night once again feels dangerous, but once you equip UV lights, and maybe a flamethrower for good measure, you feel satisfied with your time spent upgrading the buggy.
 Just like your weapons, buggies have equipment that will eventually break, requiring you to spend resources repairing broken parts.
 You'll spend a good chunk of time scavenging for parts and gas to keep your buggy running in peak condition.